hohoU9/OSSLab_Final_Project/README.md

 ## Why is this project useful?

-In these days, Corona virus checking and weather checking is necessary for everyone.
-By using this service, people will save their time in busy modern life.

 ## How do I get started?

-It is simple.
-While the webservice is running, it will continously update real time informatio0n on the website.
-Users only need to access the server provided by raspberrypi.

-1. Get into the same local internet connection with raspberrypi server.
-2. Turn on a web browser.
-3. Type raspberypi.local on the web browser
-And you are ready!

 ## Where can I get more help, if I need it?

-You can contact me through email, which is 21300858@handong.edu.
-Thank you for visiting this github!

-Source codes are being edited currently..and will be uploaded before project video submission day!
-(6/13) Thank you for waiting.